berkeley-stat243/stat243-fall-2018/README.md

 # stat243-fall-2018
 This repository holds all course materials for the fall 2018 offering of Statistics 243 at UC Berkeley.

+If you're not yet familiar with Git, go to the upper right of this page and click on 'Clone or download' and then 'Download ZIP'.

 ## Logistics

 Instructor office hours: